Constant Content Review: Is Constant Content A Scam?

-I mentioned that Constant Content works a bit different then most freelance writing sites where instead of applying or submitting articles for certain jobs you actually write content, post it for sale, and get paid if someone decides to purchase the article.
+I mentioned that Constant Content works a bit different than most freelance writing sites where instead of applying or submitting articles for specific jobs, you write content, post it for sale, and get paid if someone decides to purchase the article.

 You can write articles in tons of different categories like Business, Food, Science, Religion, etc. and there is no minimum word count, but I’d say shoot for 800-1000.

-Every article you submit will be reviewed by Constant Content and if it’s high quality they will approve it.
+Constant Content will review every article you submit, and if it’s high quality, they will approve it.

-Once it’s approved it will be posted and you have 3 different ways to sell your article.
+Once it’s approved, it will be posted, and you have three different ways to sell your article.
 Here is some information on those:

 1) Usage: Article can be sold as many times as you would like, can’t be modified, and pays the lowest amount.